-Gluten Free Products on the NHS
+Gluten-Free Products on the NHS

 NHS Bradford City and NHS Bradford Districts CCG's are organisations which are responsible for commissioning your healthcare.
-Commissioning involves decisions about local need and how best to use the limited NHS finances.
-As you know, the NHS is under enormous financial pressure due to ever increasing demand for services and rising costs.
+Commissioning involves decisions about the local need and how best to use the limited NHS finances.
+As you know, the NHS is under enormous financial pressure due to ever-increasing demand for services and rising costs.
 This means that decisions have to be made on what to fund and what to fund.

 NHS City and NHS Bradford Districts CCG's have now decided that:

 - It can no longer fund the prescribing of gluten-free (GF) food on prescription.

 - This came into effect from 1st January 2017